Krutyolkin/K2View-Academy/articles/18_fabric_cdc/cdc_consumers/broadway/01_broadway_as_cdc_consumer.md

 Define a Broadway flow.
 Add the built-in **Subscribe** Actor and set its input parameters as follows:

-- Set the interface according to the setttings in the Kafka interface added to the Fabric project.
+- Set the interface according to the settings in the Kafka interface added to the Fabric project.

 - Set the topic according to the CDC consumer name (CDCBroadway in the above example).
 Note that the topic name of each CDC consumer is identical to the CDC consumer name.